-- name name of the device - raw raw JSON response from the server with additional information about this device.
+- name (str) name of the device - raw (Dict[str, Any]) raw JSON response from the server with additional information about this device.

 '''

-init(name, raw)
+init (name, raw)

 '''

-- name name of the device - raw raw JSON response from the server with additional information about this device.
+- name (str) name of the device - raw (Dict[str, Any]) raw JSON response from the server with additional information about this device.

-init(name, raw) param name name of the device get_isa([oneq_type, twoq_type]) Construct an ISA suitable for targeting by compila- tion. get_specs() Construct a Specs object required by compilation qubit_topology() The connectivity of qubits in this device given as a NetworkX graph. qubits() A sorted list of qubits in the device topology.
+init(name, raw) type name str get_isa([oneq_type, twoq_type]) Construct an ISA suitable for targeting by compila- tion. get_specs() Construct a Specs object required by compilation qubit_topology() The connectivity of qubits in this device given as a NetworkX graph. qubits() A sorted list of qubits in the device topology.